 - The values of the workload driver over the period 2008/09 to 2012/13 and the benchmark unit costs which are multiplied to give the Benchmark performance.
-The Benchmark unit costs include PB Power's expected productivity improvements. - Baseline performance: This is the GDN's BPQ reported performance in the base year tracked forward to 2012/13 taking account of PB Power's expected productivity improvements. - The Gap, which is the difference between the Baseline performance and the Benchmark performance. - Convergence: The convergence adjustment provides a glide path of cost to the 2012/13 Baseline performance. - The sum of the Benchmark performance and the convergence gives the Recommended (Ex RF and RPE) cost. - These costs are then adjusted for our Regional Factors (RF) and our Real Price Effects (RPE) - The allowed adjustments for specific cost areas are then added to give the Recommended cost (Inc RPE).
+The Benchmark unit costs include PB Power's expected productivity improvements. - Baseline performance: This is the GDN's BPQ reported performance in the base year tracked forward to 2012/13 taking account of PB Power's expected productivity improvements. - The Gap, which is the difference between the Baseline performance and the Benchmark performance. - Convergence: The GDNs are not expected to close any gap immediately.
+The convergence adjustment provides a glide path of cost to the Benchmark performance.
+The gap is reduced to 30% in 2012/13. - The sum of the Benchmark performance and the convergence gives the Recommended (Ex RF and RPE) cost. - These costs are then adjusted for our Regional Factors (RF) and our Real Price Effects (RPE) - The allowed adjustments for specific cost areas are then added to give the Recommended cost (Inc RPE).